General Grading Information

 - Shooting – e.g. demonstrate correct and accurate technique, rebounding, working together in and out of the circle, communication skills

-- For those of you moving up from U10s this will be your first experience of grading.
+- For those of you moving up from U10 years this will be your first experience of grading.
 The grading format involves all players being placed into temporary teams based on their positions of choice (as indicated in their registration information) and playing a series of games.
 The graders then individually assess each player in these positions.
 Players will be moved around from team to team until a good blend of players, based on ability and position preference, is decided upon for each team.
-Grading sessions for U11s are two hours long and there is no guarantee as to how long each player will spend on court nor as to when they will make it onto the court.
+Grading sessions for 11 years are two hours long and there is no guarantee as to how long each player will spend on court nor as to when they will make it onto the court.
 We require all the players to be there for the full two hours as players are often swapped in and out as the time goes by.
-As the U11s cohort tends to be large and has not been graded before they are usually asked to attend (if possible) three grading sessions.
+As the 11 years cohort tends to be large and has not been graded before they may be required to attend an additional 3rd grading session.
+You will be notified if this is required.

 - Please do not be concerned if your child seems to spend only a short time on the court compared to another player.
 This has nothing to do with your child’s ability rather it is to do with the graders endeavouring to work out the best combinations.
 We aim to ensure that each player has a turn at their two preferred positions however at times the graders will notice that a player also shows signs of having a good ability in a different position and may get them to play that position to see how they perform.
 As we often have an abundance of players requesting to play GA or C it is likely that these players may be asked to take the court at a GS or WA in order to provide teams with an even balance of positions.
 At other times, players may be asked to “fill in” in a position they do not normally play simply to make up numbers on the court.